anishst/anishsebastian.github.io/index.md

 ## BDD

 - familiar with **Behavior Driven Development (BDD)** and writing the acceptance criteria’s in a feature file using gherkin language
-- familiar with creating step defintions from a feature file with behave python test framework
+- familiar with creating step definitions from a feature file with behave python test framework

 ## Web Service Testing

 - Conducts SOAP API testing using SoapUI tool
 - Crated several test suites and used property transfer to pass values between test cases
-- Familiar with Postman for rest service API testing.
+- Familiar with using **Postman** for REST/SOAP API testing.
+- Automated SOAP API tests using Python **requests library**
+- Created Jenkins pipeline scripts to run SOAP API tests in custom **Docker containers**

 ## CI/CD Tools

 - Created **Docker files** and built different containers needed for testing using Docker file generated images
 - Used **Docker Compose** YAML files to bring up Selenium Standalone/Grid related containers for running framework test scripts
 - Used **Groovy scripts** for CI/CD **pipeline builds**, and actively involved in the entire Pipeline setups and Jenkins configurations
+- Created Jenkins pipeline scripts to run SOAP API tests in custom **Docker containers**
 - Executed automated test suites on multiple platforms using SeleniumGrid and Maven scripts.
 - Created pom.xml in APACHEMAVEN and run the builds using Continuous Integration tool Jenkins.
 - Develop, Maintain and support Continuous Integration framework based on Jenkins